• Skip to primary navigation

 It’s second to none because there’s nothing else quite like it!

-The materials set out ready for this taste safe sensory play activity: cornstarch, water, a container of cocoa powder, and a shallow clear container.
+The materials for chocolate oobleck set out ready for this taste safe sensory play activity: cornstarch, water, a container of cocoa powder, and a shallow clear container.
 All materials sit on a bright blue plastic tablecloth.

 Materials